C-Loftus/orca-intro-guide/README.md

 This document is the written version of a video tutorial which is soon to be made and is intended to provide new users of all abilities with a general intro on using the Orca screen reader.

-This document is community driven; create an issue or PR on Github if you would like to make changes.
+This document was created by [Colton Loftus](https://github.com/C-Loftus) but is community driven; create an issue or PR on Github if you would like to make changes.

 ## Cheatsheet

-A cheatsheet of many keyboard commands for Orca can be found [here](./cheatsheet.html)
+A cheatsheet of many keyboard commands for Orca can be found [here](cheatsheet.md)

 ## Linux Background